Representation learning in cerebellum-like structures: Functional relevance of plasticity in expansion layers

 \subsection{Non-associative plasticity supports generalization and discrimination}

 In natural environments, animals must rapidly learn to adapt behavior from sparse reward associations to a broad array of unreinforced, yet behaviorally relevant stimuli.
-In particular, behaviorally equivalent input contexts should robustly elicit the same behavior, termed \emph{generalization}, while different input contexts should not elicit the same behavior, termed \emph{discrimination}.
-Both aspects are enhanced by so-called pattern separation in the expansion layer as a consequence of circuit design and inhibitory feedback~\cite{cayco2019re, eichler2017complete, litwin2017optimal}.
-Here, argue that expansion layer plasticity also contribute to generalization and discrimination of inputs by transforming its representations.
+In particular, behaviorally equivalent input contexts should robustly elicit the same behavior, despite perceivable variations in the inputs, termed \emph{generalization}, while different input contexts should not elicit the same behavior, despite perceivable commonalities, termed \emph{discrimination}~\cite{mishra2010adaptive}.
+Both aspects are enhanced by compression in the input layer~\cite{muscinelli2023optimal} and pattern separation in the expansion layer as a consequence of circuit design and inhibitory feedback~\cite{cayco2019re, eichler2017complete, litwin2017optimal}.
+Here, we argue that expansion layer plasticity also contributes to generalization and discrimination of adaptive behavior by adapting input representations.

 In order to achieve good generalization, an efficient strategy in reinforcement learning is to first learn internal representations that capture the statistics of the environment, and to then form reward associations to these statistical features~\cite{moerland2023model, gershman2015discovering}.
 This way, behavioral responses generalize to unseen stimuli that agree with the learned model of the environment, even if reward signals are very sparse.
 Expansion layers in cerebellum-like circuits are ideally positioned in the information processing hierarchy to support such representation learning.
 But through what cellular mechanisms could such adaptive changes arise?